Vehicle registration plates of the territories of the United States

 A map of administrative divisions of the United States.

 All five inhabited United States territories require and issue license plates to vehicles.
 Puerto Rico was the first to require residents to register their motor vehicles and display license plates in 1906.
 However, the first territory to actually issue license plates was the former U.S. territory of the Panama Canal Zone, which began in 1910 and continued until September 1979.

 History

 In 1901, New York became the first U.S. state to require vehicle registration plates.
 Vehicle owners were responsible for providing their own license plates, which displayed their initials.
 These early plates were typically made of metal letters attached to leather or steel bases.
 Massachusetts became the first state to issue official license plates on September 1, 1903, to Frederick Tudor.
 In 1918, Florida began issuing official license plates to vehicle owners, marking the end of the prestate era.
-After Alaska and Hawaii joined the Union in 1959, all U.S. states required and issued license plates by 1960.
+After Alaska and Hawaii joined the Union in 1959, all U.S. states required and issued license plates.